 Achieving Zero Impact Means Enabling Circularity

 As I have explained above, the Internet is neither green nor close to having a zero-carbon impact.
 A zero-carbon society with a zero-carbon Internet requires, as a first step, zero-carbon electricity.
 Because most equipment, and the layers described above, consume electricity during their use, that equipment seems like a low hanging fruit.
 We also learned that many types of equipment and hardware are involved.
 They also play a role in providing zero-carbon IT.
 However, electricity is not the only thing that is required to produce hardware.
-Electronics consume almost every element from the Earth’s crust, and almost no company delivers carbon-neutral metals or elements to the market today.
+Electronics consume almost every element from the Earth’s crust, and almost no company delivers net-zero emissions metals or elements to the market today.
 Only a few stakeholders for certain metals already communicate about supplying zero-carbon solutions, such as hydrogen direct reduced (HDR) steel or zero-carbon aluminium.

 The Internet is not virtual, it consumes energy and needs hardware for all 4 layers outlined above.
 It’s a highly dynamic system with extreme growth that will demand a lot more power and hardware in the future.
 Data and Internet services can make systems more efficient and enable us to live better with less of an environmental impact.
 But the rebound effect—the enormous increase in volume of IT consumers due to greater affordability—can counter the potential for reduced impact.

 Consumers can do something about it, if they…

 - use services with awareness and are conscious of the related impacts they cause (nothing is for free);